 9. Speaking of water….don’t forget the faucet.

 Not only is this a time to be energy efficient, but it’s also important to be water efficient.
-Remember, if you’re washing your hands a lot these days, you’ll waste less water if you’re not waiting for the water to get hot.
+Remember, you’ll waste less water if you’re not waiting for the water to get hot.
 Also, don’t let the water run when you’re brushing your teeth, wash larger loads of laundry or dishes and fix leaks.
 Get a few tips at the bottom of this CUB fact sheet, and more tips here.

 10. Get to know your utilities’ websites.
 They have a lot of information on efficiency programs and special pricing plans, like Peak Time Savings, that can help lower your bills.
 Plus, both Ameren and ComEd allow you to get alerts if your usage is trending high in a given month.